hntrl/eventkit/docs/guide/motivations.md

 In contrast, eventkit is designed with asynchronicity at its core.
 By leveraging JavaScript's async/await primitives, eventkit provides a more natural and intuitive way to handle its asynchronous nature.
 This design choice aligns with the fundamental purpose of observables: to represent data that changes over time.

 With eventkit, the execution and side effects of observables are managed asynchronously which allows for non-blocking execution.
-This means the mechanism by which an observable emits a value and the consumers of that value inherently allows the call stack to continue execution.
-This approach is particularly beneficial in environments where responsiveness is critical, such as web applications with complex user interfaces or serverless functions that need to handle multiple requests concurrently.
+This means the mechanism by which an observable emits a value and pushes it to its consumers inherently allows the call stack to continue execution.
+This approach is particularly beneficial in environments where responsiveness is critical, such as web applications with complex user interfaces or serverless functions.

 ### Why is the distinction important?